abinit/abinit/doc/tutorial/compilation.md

 Parallel HDF5: yes
 ```

-tells us that our HDF5 build will support parallel IO (because we used `CC=mpicc` during the configuration step).
+tells us that our HDF5 build supports parallel IO (because we used `CC=mpicc` at configure time).
 Also note that, as far as ABINIT is concerned, Fortran support is **optional**
 as ABINIT will be interfaced with HDF5 through the Fortran bindings provided by netcdf-fortran.
 In other words, ABINIT requires netcdf-fortran and not the HDF5 Fortran bindings.